 Students must successfully complete 15 credits to earn this Advanced Certificate.
 The curriculum is designed to be completed in three semesters, however students may take up to three years.
 The required CORE-GP 1011 must be taken in the first semester and it is a prerequisite to most other courses in the certificate.
-Students who are able to waive CORE-GP 1011 will be allowed to take an advanced elective in its place.
+Students who are able to waive CORE-GP 1011 must complete an advanced elective in its place.

 Course Title Credits

 Required Courses

 CORE-GP 1011 Statistical Methods 3

-PADM-GP 2171 Evaluating Programs and Policies 3
+PADM-GP 2902 Multiple Regression and Introduction to Econometrics 3

+Electives
-PADM-GP 2902 Multiple Regression and Introduction to Econometrics 3 Students must choose 6 credits from the following: 6 PADM-GP 2172 Advanced Empirical Methods URPL-GP 2618 Geographic Information Systems and Analysis PADM-GP 2875 Estimating Impact in Policy Research PADM-GP 4147 Large Scale Data Analysis with Machine Learning I PADM-GP 4148 Large Scale Data Analysis with Machine Learning II PADM-GP 4501 Designing Data Collection for Program Evaluation, Policy, & Management PADM-GP 4502 Using Large Data Sets in Policy Research PADM-GP 4505 R Coding for Public Policy PADM-GP 4506 Python Coding for Public Policy

-Total Credits 15
+Select 9 credits from the following: 9

+PADM-GP 2172 Advanced Empirical Methods

+URPL-GP 2618 Geographic Information Systems and Analysis

+PADM-GP 4147 Large Scale Data Analysis with Machine Learning I PADM-GP 4148 Large Scale Data Analysis with Machine Learning II PADM-GP 4501 Designing Data Collection for Program Evaluation, Policy, & Management PADM-GP 4502 Using Large Data Sets in Policy Research PADM-GP 4505 R Coding for Public Policy PADM-GP 4506 Python Coding for Public Policy Total Credits 15